11 Ideas to Use Up Excess Halloween Candy

 We love Halloween and we love how much our kids love Halloween.
-That’s why we don’t want to sound like the fun police, but we do want to make some sense of the excess (read: the sugar excess) from all that trick-or-treating.
+That’s why we don’t want to sound like the fun police, but we do want to make some sense of the excess Halloween candy from all that trick-or-treating.
+There’s no such thing as junk food, however too much of a good thing is a thing.

-Here are some simple and subtle ways to manage the candy rush and use up excess Halloween candy —including tips on how to curb our own temptations…
+Here are some simple and subtle ways to manage the candy rush and use up excess Halloween candy —including tips on how to manage our own temptations…

 11 (Fun) Ways to Get Rid of Excess Halloween Candy